marijkaengel/analytics-apis/src/2.0/endpoints/data-repair/job.md

 ## Create a data repair job

 The `/job` endpoint uses the `validationToken` from the `/serverCallEstimate` endpoint to confirm that its parameters are the same as those passed to `/serverCallEstimate`.
-If the parameters do not match or the Server Call volume has changed significantly between the call to `/serverCallEstimate` and the call to `/job`, the Data Repair API returns an error.
+If the parameters do not match or the server call volume has changed significantly between the call to `/serverCallEstimate` and the call to `/job`, the Data Repair API returns an error.

 If the scope of the data repair job changes, re-run the `/serverCallEstimate` endpoint to generate a new `validationToken`.